What’s Hot in Hawaii—2021

 Other travelers can continue to bypass quarantine with a negative COVID-19 test result from a test taken from a trusted partner no more than 72 hours before beginning the final leg of their trip.
 Anyone without a negative test prior to departure must quarantine upon arrival.
 The negative test result must be uploaded onto Safe Travels or printed out prior to departure and a hard copy in hand when arriving in Hawaii.

 Beginning September 15th, many establishments are heeding the mandate for a vaccine card presented at the entrance to each indoor restaurant and many other places.

 Once you arrive, masks must be worn in all indoor public buildings and groups may not gather in numbers more than 10 indoors and more than 25 outdoors.
 Restaurants will want you to wear a mask anytime you are not seated at your table.
-To stay on top of current COVID-19 rules and regulations on Maui check out the current COVID restrictions for Maui.

 The Dirty Monkey

 The Dirty Monkey is a restaurant and bar that took over the old Moose McGillycuddy’s spot on Front Street in Lahaina in 2016.
 They made a quick impact and were voted Maui’s best whiskey bar.
 The Dirty Monkey is fun for the whole family offering a complimentary game room with a rotating selection and TVs everywhere to catch your favorite team win it all!
 At night, it’s adults-only for local beers, Maui-style cocktails, and live events.
 The whiskey list is impressive and boasts over 100 whiskeys from all over the world.
 DJs are in-house every Thursday, Friday, and Saturday to play your favorite jams and keep you dancing into the late night.